 In German we call the weeks after the wedding »Flitterwochen«, which has really no relevance to the moon.
 In many languages it is referred to as »honey moon«, which derives from »honey month« and therefore denotes a specific time with particular sweetness after the wedding.
 However, not always has the connection to the moon been interpreted positively, because one saw in the waning of the Moon the symbol of the decline of attraction that the happy couple would experience during the course of years after the wedding. [read more] “The moon in the honeymoon”

 In view of the two original principles »feminine« and »masculine«, it is tempting to attribute the feminine, receiving principle to the moon and the masculine, creative principle to the sun.
 And most languages, where nouns posess articles, do reflect this, like for example the Romance languages (French, Spanish, Portuguese, Italian).
-However, there are a number of languages, for example German, Dutch or Polish, where the moon is masculine.
+However, there are a number of languages, for example German, Norwegian, Polish, Slovenian, Serbian or Czech, where the moon is masculine.

 So, does the moon contain more masculine quality, after all, than originally assumed? [read more] “Is »the moon« feminine or masculine?”